-There are other ways to defend against a foreclosure, also.
-One common path is to file bankruptcy.
+One common way to defend against foreclosure is to file bankruptcy.
 The very word “bankruptcy” scares many clients, but it doesn’t need to.
-A bankruptcy allows reorganization of debt, including mortgages in some cases, and can sometimes allow you to keep your home.
+A bankruptcy allows for reorganization of debt, including mortgages in some cases, and can sometimes allow you to keep your home.

 Another route is through alternative dispute resolution.
 Many counties in Pennsylvania have a program for homeowners called the Mortgage Foreclosure Diversion Program.
 This program temporarily suspends the foreclosure litigation process to provide you, the homeowner, with additional protections and time to work out a solution to your financial problem.

 Depending on your situation and the lender involved, you may be able to seek a loan modification.
 Loan modification is when the loan is restructured to allow for a lower monthly payment.
 Sometimes the bank may agree to put the arrears at the back of the loan and will start accepting monthly payments from you again.
 This can also look like reducing the interest rate, extending the term of the loan, or changing the type of loan.

 Unlike refinancing or modifying your loans, loss mitigation allows for a temporary restructuring of loans.
 You must meet certain criteria to qualify for loss mitigation.
 You must have enough income available to make the adjusted payments, and the property being foreclosed upon must be your primary residence.
 Loss mitigation can be a good option when you are experiencing temporary financial hardships, like a job loss or medical emergency.